Big Picture Thinking

 Demonstrate following the individual's lead (based on their internal intentions, motivations and purposes) in gradually increasing the duration and complexity of circles of communication, shared social problems solving, raising emotions to ideas, using symbols, and building bridges between ideas.

-Demonstrate specific Floortime strategies that support the development of FEDCs 4 - 9 while accounting for individual differences.
+Apply at least three specific Floortime strategies that support the development of FEDCs 4 - 9 while accounting for individual differences.

 Reflective Practice and Professional Identity